-In addition, if a student’s parent works for a college, a full or partial waiver may be available.
-Some schools also offer waivers for Native American students, though this policy varies by school.
-To find out what a school offers, call the financial aid office.
+Some schools also offer waivers for Native American students, though this policy varies by institution.
+To find out what a school offers, contact the financial aid office.

 5. Have your employer pick up the costs

-Another great way to find out how to go to college for free is to determine if your field of study is “high-needs.”
-Will your studies result in a career that’s high in demand?
-If you’re trying to cut the cost of college, ask yourself this before you even enroll.
+Another great way to attend college for free is to find a high-need field of study.
+If you’re trying to cut the cost of college, this is something to consider before you even enroll.

 7. Attend a work college

-A work college is another way to get free college education or, at the very least, substantially discounted tuition.
-Just like the name suggests, these colleges, which are generally four-year liberal arts institutions, provide educational opportunities as well as valuable work experience.
+A work college is another way to get a free or substantially discounted college education.
+These schools, which are generally four-year liberal arts institutions, provide educational opportunities as well as valuable work experience.

-But be aware, all students must participate in comprehensive work-learning service for all four years of enrollment.
+Be aware that all students must participate in a comprehensive work-learning service for all four years of enrollment.
 In other words, all resident students have jobs.
-Often the jobs are on campus, but sometimes the employment may be off campus.
+Often the jobs are located on campus, but off-campus jobs are also possible.
 Specific program details vary by college.

 8. Choose a school that pays you

-Some schools will pay you to focus your studies in a single subject (which they dictate).
-Schools such as the Webb Institute and the Curtis Institute of Music offer a select range of academic programs and pick up the tuition cost for every student.
+Some schools will pay you to focus your studies on a single subject, which they select.
+Schools like the Webb Institute and the Curtis Institute of Music offer a select range of academic programs and pick up the tuition cost for every student.

 However, it’s important to think through the decision before you commit to this course.
-You don’t want to find yourself graduating from such a program and realizing that you’re not interested in pursuing a career in what you’ve just studied.
+You don’t want to get caught up in taking free college courses only to graduate and realize that you’re not interested in the subject anymore.